org-arl/fjage/src/sphinx/quickstart.rst

 .. note:: `GroovyBoot` also supports resource URLs of the form `res://path/to/package/script.groovy` to execute initialization Groovy scripts loaded from Java resources (potentially inside jar files).

-This code sequentially executes every initialization Groovy script given on the command line.
+This code enables Groovy extensions in fjåge to add syntactic sugar for ease of writing Groovy agents, and then sequentially executes every initialization Groovy script given on the command line.
 In our case, this causes the `etc/initrc.groovy` to be executed:

 .. code-block:: groovy

     import org.arl.fjage.*
     import org.arl.fjage.shell.*

-    GroovyAgentExtensions.enable()
     platform = new RealTimePlatform()
     container = new Container(platform)
     shell = new ShellAgent(new ConsoleShell(), new GroovyScriptEngine())